 Feel free to learn more about my work and interests below.
 A list of my scientific publications can be found here.
-For more information, please also see my CV.
+For more information, please also see my academic CV.

 Research